Britt Robertson: Career

 In 2013, she joined the main cast of the science fiction mystery television series Under the Dome in the role of Angie, which she played until 2014.
 She had subsequent roles in the films Delivery Man (2013) and Ask Me Anything (2014), for which she won the Best Actress award at the Nashville Film Festival.
 In 2014, Robertson won the Boston Film Festival Award for Best Supporting Actress for White Rabbit.
 In 2015, she starred in The Longest Ride, and also played the starring role in the film Tomorrowland, for which she was nominated for the Teen Choice Award for Choice Movie Actress – Sci-Fi/Fantasy.

 Robertson received wider recognition in 2015 after landing the roles of Sophia Danko in The Longest Ride; she received a nomination for the Teen Choice Award for Choice Movie Actress – Drama.
 In 2016, she starred in the films Mr. Church and Mother's Day, and in 2017, she starred in the science fiction romance film The Space Between Us and in the comedy-drama film A Dog's Purpose.
 That same year, she headlined the Netflix comedy television series Girlboss, portraying a fictionalized version of self-made millionaire Sophia Amoruso.
 She starred in the ABC legal drama For the People for its entire two-season run.

 In April 2019, Robertson was cast in the role of Melissa Henning, the real-life wife of Christian rock musician Jeremy Camp, in Lionsgate's faith-based biographical romance film I Still Believe.
 The film was released in March 2020.
 In January 2021, Robertson was added to the cast of the ABC drama Big Sky as recurring character Cheyenne Kleinsasser.
 On July 30, 2021, Robertson was cast in the upcoming independent film The Re-Education of Molly Singer as the title character.

 Personal life

-She dated Dylan O'Brien from 2011–2017.
-On May 25, 2022, Robertson announced her engagement to Paul Floyd.
+On May 25, 2022, Robertson announced her engagement to British football player Paul Floyd.
+The couple were married on April 8, 2023, in Los Angeles.
+In September 2025, Robertson announced via Instagram that she and Floyd were expecting their first child.